vishnuram1999/vishnuram1999.github.io/index.md

 My name is <font color=#FF7F50>Vishnuram Rajkumar</font>, but on the internet I go by viking71.

-I’m a <font color=#FF7F50>Smart Contract Developer, Smart Contract Security Auditor and Cybersecurity enthusiast</font>.
+I’m a <font color="coral">Smart Contract Developer, Smart Contract Security Auditor and Cybersecurity enthusiast</font>.
 Here, you will find awesome cybersecurity and blockchain contents.

 <font color=#FF7F50>I also perform smart contract security audits for Defi protocols and dApps.
 Contact me to know more about it. <a href="https://github.com/vishnuram1999/Smart-Contract-Auditing-Checklist">Check my Smart Contract Auditing Checklist</a></font>

+<font color="red">This text is red!</font>